-Where most drive ghosts away, I drive towards them.
+Where most prefer to drive ghosts away, I drive towards them.
 Well, not usually; but I did recently on a road trip along the Haunted History Trail of New York State.

 Despite being a skeptic at heart, I’m always up for a good ghost story, and New York has more than enough to tell.
 Dating back to early native inhabitants and the American Revolution to when dignitaries began to build it up to the place we know today, tales of unrested spirits in the Empire State are drawn from nearly 400 years of history.